phimisci/typesetting-container-os/README.md

 If you want to change the metadata of the journal, you can either do so directly in the web or by setting up a container with a custom metadata file for your journal.
 To customize the typesetting workflow container, please refer to the section "Customizing the Container."

 ## CLI usage of the Docker container
 After the image has been created, the container can be used.
 First, a shell must be opened in the directory where the article files are located (Markdown, Metadata, BibTeX (optional), and images).
+You must also define a layout style using the `--layout` option, which can either be 'classic' or 'twocolumn'.
 In the directory, the following command can now be executed in the command line to create a PDF file from the source files:

-`docker run --rm --volume "$(pwd):/app/article" mmm-typesetting-container --markdown_file Wirtz_2024.md --metadata_file metadata.yaml --bibtex_file Wirtz_2024.bib --pdf`
+`docker run --rm --volume "$(pwd):/app/article" mmm-typesetting-container --markdown_file Wirtz_2024.md --metadata_file metadata.yaml --bibtex_file Wirtz_2024.bib --layout twocolumn --pdf`

 Using  Windows (PowerShell), the command is as follows:

-`docker run --rm --volume "${PWD}:/app/article" mmm-typesetting-container --markdown_file Wirtz_2024.md --metadata_file metadata.yaml --bibtex_file Wirtz_2024.bib --pdf`
+`docker run --rm --volume "${PWD}:/app/article" mmm-typesetting-container --markdown_file Wirtz_2024.md --metadata_file metadata.yaml --bibtex_file Wirtz_2024.bib --layout twocolumn --pdf`

 If an HTML version of the article should also be created, a corresponding flag can simply be added:

-`docker run --rm --volume "${PWD}:/app/article" mmm-typesetting-container --markdown_file Wirtz_2024.md --metadata_file metadata.yaml --bibtex_file Wirtz_2024.bib --pdf --html`
+`docker run --rm --volume "${PWD}:/app/article" mmm-typesetting-container --markdown_file Wirtz_2024.md --metadata_file metadata.yaml --bibtex_file Wirtz_2024.bib --layout twocolumn --pdf --html`

 Now both the PDF and the HTML are created.
 After the command is executed, a PDF file named `Wirtz_2024.pdf` and an HTML file named `Wirtz_2024.html` should be created in the directory.
 The filenames may vary depending on the container configuration.
 Additionally, a file named `PROCESS.log` is created, which contains any error messages or warnings (for example, if there is a Markdown syntax error that leads to a failed conversion).
 You can optionally also pass a filename for the output files using the `--filename` flag.

 ### Using Lua filters (optional)
 The typesetting container also supports the use of [Lua filters](https://pandoc.org/lua-filters.html) for Pandoc to influence the conversion of the files.
 The filters can be added when calling the container via `--filter`.
 In the vanilla version of the typesetting container, there is the option to call the `pandoc-figref.lua` filter, which allows referencing images and tables in Markdown.
 More information about this filter can be found [here]().
 A call to create a PDF using the `pandoc-figref.lua` filter is as follows (Linux):

-`docker run --rm --volume "$(pwd):/app/article" mmm-typesetting-container --markdown_file Wirtz_2024.md --metadata_file metadata.yaml --bibtex_file Wirtz_2024.bib --pdf --filter pandoc-figref.lua`
+`docker run --rm --volume "$(pwd):/app/article" mmm-typesetting-container --markdown_file Wirtz_2024.md --metadata_file metadata.yaml --bibtex_file Wirtz_2024.bib --layout twocolumn --pdf --filter pandoc-figref.lua`

 #### Linking images with pandoc-figref
 If an image is to be linked within the text, a corresponding identifier must first be added to the image (see the following example):